Bernardo-Bento/trank-ink/README.md

 # TrankInk

-TrankInk website is a react.js website made for a tattoo artist, check it out:
+TrankInk website is a react.js website made for a tattoo artist.
+It is responsive and its in portuguese. check it out:

 https://trankink.pt/